63rd HPS Annual Meeting

 Kenneth Krieger, CHP

-This is a reminder that the Health Physics Society (HPS) will try an experiment at the 2018 HPS Annual Meeting in Cleveland to help you get your old items out of your house and raise money for the HPS.
+This is a reminder that the HPS will try an experiment at the 2018 HPS Annual Meeting in Cleveland to help you get your old items out of your house and raise money for the HPS.
 Do you have any old, historical, interesting items at your home that you no longer need or want?
 Do you think that other HPS members would be interested in them?
 Bring them to the HPS garage sale at the annual meeting.
 You will receive a tax deduction for your donation.
 HPS will auction the item and the money received will be used for scholarships, fellowships, student travel grants, and other benevolent Society activities.

 The logistics are straightforward.
 You bring the item to the meeting and deliver it to the Secretariat, who will place it in a silent or live auction.
 The time of the auctions will be listed in the meeting program.
 Meeting attendees will be able to view those items in the exhibit hall before the auction.
 At the end of the auction, winners will pay for the items and pick them up or arrange for shipment.
 If the winner of a silent-auction item is not present, the second-place bid will win unless previous arrangements have been made.
 If the item cannot be taken with the winner, then arrangements must be made by the winner to remove the item(s)—HPS will not take possession of any items.
 If no one bids on an item, the original owner must take that item back and maybe try again the following year.

 Items that are too large to bring to the meeting can also be entered in the auction.
-Pictures and descriptions of items can be brought to the meeting and then arrangements for shipping items can be made between owner and bid winner.
+Pictures and descriptions of items can be brought to the meeting and then arrangements for shipping items can be made between the owner and the bid winner.

 If the auctions are successful, we will do this again at the 2019 HPS Annual Meeting.
-Please help make this event an interesting, fun, and profitable event for HPS.
+Please help make this an interesting, fun, and profitable event for HPS.
 Bring your old or interesting items to be auctioned off at the annual meeting.
 See you there!

 Health Physics Society Professional Development School